When Life Doesn't Give Advance Notice

 Thank You for Helping Build Resilience

-• A surprise doesn't become a setback
+• A surprise does not become a setback

-• A problem doesn't become a crisis
+• A problem does not become a crisis

-• A difficult moment doesn't erase stability
+• A difficult moment does not erase stability

-That support may never be visible—but its impact is felt where it matters most.
+But its impact is felt where it matters most.

 About the Author